Skip to content

 An employee may authorize up to three deductions per month, but no more than one deduction may be made to a particular credit union.

-An employee authorizes a deduction to a credit union by:
+An employee authorizes a deduction to a credit union by either:

 1. Completing an authorization form provided by the credit union and returning it to the credit union.